-His photograph in what is said to be his VMI uniform is displayed in the Manassas Museum.
+Photo: His photograph in what is said to be his VMI uniform is displayed in the Manassas Museum.
 The caption mistakenly [Check recent correspondence.
-May not be same.] lists him as belonging to Company H, 4th Virginia Infantry.
-The caption says he was wounded at first Manassas.
-The VMI Register of Former Cadets does not list him.
-The only Marsteller listed is Emlyn Harrison Marsteller of Gainesville, Virginia, Class of 1898.
+May not be same.] lists him as belonging to Company H, 4th is Emlyn Harrison Marsteller of Gainesville, Virginia, Class of 1898.
 [There is a pistol displayed given by the Marsteller family.
 Check source. #]